PAIN Retreat Group Photo

 Medical Education Research Facility

-Neuroscience Interdisciplinary Program Thesis Defense Seminar: Amy Barry promotional image
+Neuroscience Interdisciplinary Program Thesis Defense Seminar: Brittany Todd promotional image

-Neuroscience Interdisciplinary Program Thesis Defense Seminar: Amy Barry
+Neuroscience Interdisciplinary Program Thesis Defense Seminar: Brittany Todd

-Amy Barry is a PhD candidate in Neuroscience Interdisciplinary Graduate Program.
-She is a member of Drs.
-Bengi Baran and Peg Nopoulos's labs.If you are unable to attend in person, please consider showing your support and attending via Zoom.https://uiowa.zoom.us/j/95329954724
+Brittany Todd is a PhD candidate in the Neuroscience Interdisciplinary Graduate Program, as well as a student in the Medical Scientist Training Program.
+Her research has been with Drs.
+Alexander Bassuk and Elizabeth Newell's laboratories.If you are unable to attend in person, please consider showing your support and attending via Zoom.
+Please email britt-hokanson@uiowa.edu for the zoom link.

 Hardin Open Workshops: EMBASE (Zoom) promotional image